triangledirt/books/README.md

 ## which book should i read first ??

-[clarity](https://github.com/triangledirt/books/blob/main/Clarity%3B%29.md) is a good start for a novella
+[clarity](https://github.com/triangledirt/books/blob/main/Clarity%3B%29.md) is a novella about a couple unexpectedly thrown together at an amusement park (start with this one)

 ## what is your writing process ??